 Why do people buy art?
-I’ve been asking myself that question over the last few months while working to launch an online art business.
+I’ve been asking myself that question over the last few months for a friend’s online art business.

 I had some hunches, from my prior experience running a contemporary art gallery, but at the time I was selling art mostly face to face and in higher price points.
 My experience as a gallerist taught me a lot, especially about new collectors.
 I wanted to build on this experience and go deeper into understanding the real motivations, contexts and triggers around buying art.